 The need for early childhood professionals continues to grow due to the increasing numbers of families that must rely on qualified personnel to take care of and teach their children.
-The Child Development and Teacher Education Department strongly recommends that students transferring to four-year institutions with the goal of becoming primary grade school teachers take Child Development courses.
-All teachers need to have a strong foundation in child development.
+The Child Development and Teacher Education Department strongly recommends that students transferring to four-year institutions with the goal of becoming primary grade school teachers take Child Development and Teacher Education courses.
+All teachers need to have a strong foundation in child development and early childhood education.

-The Child Development and Teacher Education Department offers classes in the day, evening, and on weekends at both the Santa Rosa and Petaluma campuses, as well as online.
+The Child Development and Teacher Education Department offers classes during the day, evening, and online at both the Santa Rosa and Petaluma campuses.
 We strongly advise all students to make an appointment with a counselor to determine the best educational and career pathway.
 Additionally, it is recommended that students take English and Math placement tests to gain access to the individual support to ensure success.
 Contact the Counseling Department for more information.

-The Associate in Science in Early Childhood Education for Transfer degree provides the foundational courses for transfer into upper division programs in Child Development, Human Development, Early Childhood Education, Early Childhood Studies, Child and Adolescent Development.
-The degree consists of evidence-based courses that are intended to become a foundational core for all early care and education professionals.
-Students will receive a comprehensive survey of the field of early childhood education including the growth and development of young children, the role of community and society in that development and the fundamentals of being an early childhood educator in a variety of settings.
+The Associate in Science in Early Childhood Education for Transfer degree provides the foundational courses for transfer into upper division programs in Child Development, Human Development, Early Childhood Education, Early Childhood Studies, Child and Adolescent Development, and the like.
+The degree consists of courses that are intended to become a foundational core for all early care and education professionals.
+Students will receive a comprehensive survey of the field of early childhood education including the growth and development of young children, the role of community and society in that development, and the fundamentals of being an early childhood educator in a variety of settings.

 The Child Development and Teacher Education Department offers three different certificates for students interested in a career in early childhood education: